jlinoff/tidy-path/README.md

 Bash script to remove all duplicates and, optionally undefined paths, from an environment variable like PATH.

+> There is also a python version called `tidypath.py`that works a bit
+> more reliably for cases where there may be spaces in the PATH
+> entries.
+It works for python2 and python3.

 Undefined paths will be removed if the -u option is specified.

 It is typically installed like this.